rranelli/rranelli.github.io/_drafts/write-your-own-password-manager.md

 ```

 The names of the parameters are quite descriptive so I won't comment
-anything about then.
+anything about them.
 Again, the only thing we need to provide is the name of
 the password we want to recover:

 ```sh